domschl/HuggingFaceGuidedTourForMac/README.md

 deactivate
 ```

-> There are a number of tools that modify the terminal system prompt to display the currently active `venv`, which is very helpful thing.
+> There are a number of tools that modify the terminal system prompt to display the currently active `venv`, which is very helpful.
 Check out [starship](https://github.com/starship/starship) (recommended).
 Once `starship` is active, your terminal prompt will show the active Python version and the name of the virtual environment.

 ### 2. A fresh `pytorch` project